 Enumeration District and Related Maps, 1880 - 1990.
 NAID: 821491.
 Records of the Bureau of the Census, 1790 - 2007, Record Group 29.
 National Archives at College Park, College Park, MD.

 Get a bird’s-eye view of your ancestor’s neighborhood in the 1940 United States Federal Census with enumeration district maps.

 The censuses were split into enumeration districts—geographic areas designed to allow a census taker (enumerator) to visit every house in the district within a two-week period (in rural areas, the time allowed was one month).
 Enumeration district maps illustrate these districts’ boundaries.

 Also included in this collection are descriptions of the district boundaries.
 Maps and descriptions can be particularly helpful when using a version of the 1940 or 1950 censuses that have not been indexed (not searchable by a person’s name).

 Enumeration district boundaries have changed over the years.
 So it is entirely plausible that even if an ancestor appears in the same enumeration district in consecutive censuses, he or she may be in a different district for another census.

-These maps and descriptions are meant to be used in conjunction with the 1940 and 1950 United States Federal Censuses.
+These maps and descriptions are meant to be used in conjunction with the 1940 United States Federal Census.
 Street names can be searched in the keyword field if the street name is included in the ED description.